 To keep up with growing possibilities of data collection and processing, laws and regulations have been changing in recent years.
-This relatively new and therefore often unknown legal situation may cause uncertainties and affect data driven research.
-Researchers may wonder how privacy regulations can restrict the processing of their data and which data they can share according to copyright law.
+This allows for relatively new and therefore often unknown legal situations, which cause uncertainties and affect data driven research.
+Researchers often wonder what effect privacy regulations have on the processing of their data and which data they can share according to copyright law.

 interactive Virtual Assistant: iVA

-With specific questions and well-portioned bites of information, iVA guides you through a decision tree.
-It does not only present theoretical knowledge, but provides you with information that you can apply directly to your own data project.
+With specific questions, short examples and precise definitions, iVA guides you through a decision tree.
+It does not only present theoretical knowledge but provides you with information that you can apply directly to your own data project.

 We are currently working on a collection of answers to your most frequent legal questions around Data Science.